This post may contain affiliate links. Please read our disclosure policy.

-The recipe is based on Italian caprese salad.
-Grilled chicken topped with thinly sliced roma tomatoes, melted mozzarella cheese, fresh chopped basil, and a drizzle of balsamic reduction.
-It’s an elegant dish packed with so much flavor and it’s really easy to prepare.
+Grilled chicken caprese is based on Italian caprese salad.
+Grilled chicken topped with thinly sliced Roma tomatoes, melted mozzarella cheese, fresh chopped basil, and a drizzle of balsamic reduction.
+It’s a simple and elegant dish packed with so much flavor and it’s really easy to prepare.

 There are a few ways you can cook chicken caprese—grilled or baked.
 Baked chicken is a little more hands-off as you can throw everything in the oven.
 Grilling adds texture and flavor that’s really hard to beat.
 The steps are more or less the same.